 The MarcDavid LGBTQ Center offers support services, programming activities, and educational opportunities to members of the LGBTQ community and to the entire College community.
 Student outreach and support efforts consist of working with LGBTQ student groups, faculty and staff LGBTQ competency trainings, working with campus partners and student groups on inclusion and support initiatives, and connecting students with City and College resources.
 Find out more about the Center, or request a training for your department or class by visiting our section of the website.

-Contact the Center at (215) 972-6232, email vscarfo@ccp.edu or visit us in S1-11A during drop-in hours 1 - 4:00 PM weekdays, or schedule an appointment online here: calendly.com/ccplgbtg.
+Contact the Center at (215) 972-6232, email lgbtq@ccp.edu, or visit us in S3-09 (moving to S1-19 in Spring 2025).

 MY PATH TO SCHOOL SPIRIT

 ROARY, COLLEGE MASCOT